byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<hyc>**  ... due to the controversy around progpow I would prefer to avoid hiring Kristy-Leigh for this
 **\<vp11>** But then we need a very clear definition of “failure”
 **\<dEBRUYNE>** As far as I can see, the path of least resistance in the (Dev) community is either:
-**\<xmrmatterbridge> \<learninandlurkin>** Touching on a point dEBRUYNE brought up, if getting proper reviews/audits stalls and the network is rekt before October, could CN-R be tweaked as a stopgap?
+**\<btrmatterbridge> \<learninandlurkin>** Touching on a point dEBRUYNE brought up, if getting proper reviews/audits stalls and the network is rekt before October, could CN-R be tweaked as a stopgap?
 **\<vp11>** Because you don’t want people saying “oh well I don’t consider this as a failure” and divide the community.
 **\<jtgrassie>** ^ hyc ditto
 **\<dEBRUYNE>** - Implement RandomX, switch to SHA3 in case RandomX fails, do not precommit to a set date